elvinatombender222/pushy/README.md

 ## Updates
 - Version number added to bottom of hamburger menu (2025-06-09)
-- New containerType "current_location" (2025-06-09) It is "pinned" to the top of the notification list.
+- New containerType "current_location" is "pinned" to the top of the notification list.
 Only a single instance of this container will display at any given time and is over-written by a newer notification.
+(2025-06-09)

 ---